Delivery Diagnostic

 What happens after the diagnostic?

-You receive a prioritized roadmap of high-leverage interventions.
+You receive a prioritized roadmap of targeted interventions.
 Many clients continue with advisory support to implement the top priorities — ranging from a few targeted workshops to a quarterly retainer.
 The diagnostic is also useful as a standalone; some leaders use it to build internal alignment before committing to a larger engagement.

 The diagnostic starts with a conversation.